microsoft/azpipelines-kubernetesUI/README.md

 - `TypeScript` - Samples are written in TypeScript and complied to JavaScript
 - `SASS` - Extension samples are styled using SASS (which is compiled to CSS and delivered in webpack js bundles).
 - `webpack` - Is used to gather dependencies into a single javascript bundle for each sample.
+- `jest` - Is used as unit test framework.
+- `enzyme` - Test utility to test react components.

 ## Contributing